VijayRod/demo/aks/servicemesh-istio/README.md

 4. You can find a sample application that is ideal for testing Istio's features [here](https://learn.microsoft.com/en-us/azure/aks/istio-deploy-addon#deploy-sample-application).

-## Section 2: Know the version of the enabled add-on
+## Know the version of the enabled add-on

 1. To know the version of Istio enabled on AKS, run `kubectl get pods -n aks-istio-system`.